Cologne Tower: Architecture

+Designed around a load-bearing central core, the reinforced concrete tower with an 18 m mast to its upper end was built in cooperation between the architectural firm Kohl & Kohl and Parisian architect Jean Nouvel.

 The glass facade of the building was designed with reflected light in mind.
 Pictures of the Cologne Cathedral and the skyline of Cologne's Old Town were applied to the glass via screen-printing.
 Depending on light exposure, different combinations of these images appear on the building.

 Transmitter

 From the antenna on top of the tower, three FM frequencies are broadcast mainly for the northern districts of Cologne: 98.6 MHz/0.4 kW WDR 2 Regionalfenster Cologne, 87.6 MHz/0.3 kW WDR Eins Live, and 89.9 MHz/0.03 kW Germany Kultur.
 Despite the low power levels, the height of the antenna allows all frequencies to transmit to the northern suburbs.
 In 2002, the Cologne Tower replaced the former FM transmitter site on the nearby Hansahochaus on Hansaring.